zfsonlinux/zfs-auto-snapshot/README.zfs-auto-snapshot.txt

 The properties each instance needs are:

  zfs/fs-name		The name of the filesystem.
 If the special filesystem
-			name "//" is used, then the system snapshots all filesystems with the zfs user property
+			name "//" is used, then the system snapshots only filesystems with the zfs user property
 			"com.sun:auto-snapshot:<label>" set to true, so to take frequent snapshots of tank/timf, run the following zfs
 			command:

 			# zfs set com.sun:auto-snapshot:frequent=true tank/timf

-			When the "snap-children" property is set to true, only locally-set filesystem properties are used	to determine which filesystems to snapshot -
+			When the "snap-children" property is set to "true", only locally-set dataset properties are used to determine which filesystems to snapshot -
-			property inheritance is not respected.
+			property inheritance is not respected in this case, but yeilds better performance for large dataset trees.

+			The special filesystem name "##" is the reverse of the above - it snapshots all filesystems, except ones that are explicitly marked with a "com.sun:auto-snapshot:<label>"
+			set to "false".
+Using this zfs/fs-name value implicitly turns off the "snap-children" flag.

  zfs/interval		[ hours | days | months | none]
 			When set to none, we don't take automatic snapshots, but